PROJECTION & PERCEPTION:

 The purpose of projection is twofold.
 To put it simply:

-We maintain our belief we are a separated entity from God Our Father, proven by the made up experience of pain we feel for the seeming disconnection…
+We maintain our own chosen belief we are a separated entity from God Our Father, proven by the made up experience of pain we feel for the seeming disconnection…

-And we believe the source of pain outward, and now we believe the pain and guilt we feel is not coming from an inner choice, but from someone or something external.
+Then we project the source of pain outward, and now we believe the pain and guilt we feel is not coming from an inner choice, but from someone or something external.
 It’s their fault, not mine.

 Classic Course statements about projection & perception: